 The Club does not have paid professional staff and depends on the active participation of the members to maintain the club facilities.
 In the Spring, members prepare the Club for the season's activities by cleaning up the clubhouse and grounds and placing the floating docks in position.
 In the fall, members button down the Club for the winter.
 During the season, volunteers may be requested for special projects to maintain or improve the club's facilities.
 Participation in these activities is a requirement of membership.
 This assures that dues and fees are maintained at a reasonable level and makes the Club a great family recreational investment.

-To apply for membership, print Membership Application Form and mail that to our Membership Chair, whose address is listed on the form.
+To apply for membership on paper, print Membership Application Form and mail that to our Membership Chair, whose address is listed on the form.

 Our current Membership Chair is Ann K Seidman..